Bernie-2016/bernie-messenger-iOS/README.md

 # Bernie Messenger for iOS

-Bernie Messenger helps you communicate official calls to action from the Bernie 2016 campaign with to personal contacts.
+Bernie Messenger helps you communicate official calls to action from the Bernie 2016 campaign to your personal contacts.

 * Help get your friends registered to vote.
 * Invite your friends to volunteer or attend campaign events.